 Knowing these facts can help you make better and more effective decisions when dealing with pests.
 But make sure not to wait until the very last minute before you take action.

 When you notice early signs of infestations, call our experts at Avalon Services immediately.
-We offer a wide range of services such as outdoor mosquito control, flies’ control, rodent control, and bed bugs control to eradicate the problem efficiently and permanently.
+We offer a wide range of services such as Singapore mosquito control, flies’ control, rodent control, and bed bugs control to eradicate the problem efficiently and permanently.